mongodb/docs/source/reference/operators.rst

 .. operator:: $atomic

-   In multi-update mode, it's possible to specify an :operator:`$atomic` "operator" that allows you to isolate some updates from each other.
-In a global sense this is not atomic, but rather in context of this operation.
+   In multi-update mode, it's possible to specify an :operator:`$atomic` "operator" that allows you to **isolate** some updates from each other within this operation.
 Consider the following example:

-TODO Not clear what context of this operation vs global context means.

    .. code-block:: javascript

       db.foo.update( { field1 : 1 , $atomic : 1 }, { $inc : { field2 : 1 } } ,  false , true )

-   This example, isolates the "``{ field1 : 1 }``" update from the
-   :operator:`$inc` operation that increments the value of ``field2``.

-TODO What does that mean?
+   Without the :operator:`$atomic` operator, multi-updates will allow other operations to interleave with this updates.
+If these interleaved operations contain writes, the update operation may produce unexpected results.
+By specifying :operator:`$atomic` you can garuentee isolation for the entire multi-update.

    .. seealso:: See :func:`update()` for more information about the
       :func:`update()` function.